FreeSlave/halflife-featureful/documentation/content/docs/configuration/_index.md

 ## File format

-The format for **featureful_client.cfg** and **featureful_server.cfg** is basically the same.
+The format for **features/featureful_client.cfg** and **features/featureful_server.cfg** is basically the same.

 The comments start with `//`.
 Features are defined as key-value pairs separated by spacebars.
-There're boolean, integer, color and floating-point parameters.
+There're boolean, integer, color, floating-point and string parameters.

 Boolean parameters can take values `true`, `yes`, `1` and `false`, `no`, `0`.

 Color parameters can be either the hexadecimal number (e.g. `0xFFA000`) or RGB values separated by spacebars (e.g. `255 160 0`)

-The format for **featureful_monsters.cfg** and **featureful_weapons.cfg** is a bit different.
+The format for **features/featureful_monsters.cfg** and **features/featureful_weapons.cfg** is a bit different.
 The comments start with `//` and non-empty lines specify which weapons and monsters should be enabled in the mod.

-**featureful_exec.cfg**, unlike others, is a real configuration file, i.e. it will be executed as other .cfg files by the engine server-side.
+**features/featureful_exec.cfg**, unlike others, is a real configuration file, i.e. it will be executed as other .cfg files by the engine server-side.
 Thus it has a different format compared to other featureful file.
 Usually you want to put some server cvars here.
 But remember that that these cvars can be overriden by a user's **game.cfg** or changed in console during the game.
 Our current philosophy regarding that is simple: if the user changes something in the console, he knows what he's doing.
 Still in future we might provide an option to remove undesired cvars and set the constant values instead.

 ## JSON files

-Some files are in [JSON]({{< ref JSON >}}) format used for more complex structured data.
+Some configuration files are in [JSON]({{< ref JSON >}}) format used for more complex structured data.
+These files have the **.json** file extension.

 ## Distributing

-The files should be put in the **features/** subdirectory of your mod directory.

-If a feature config file doesn't exist the default parameters will be used in game.
+If some config file is missing the default parameters will be used in game.
-If some feature in the config file is omitted or commented out, the default behavior will be used.
+If some feature in the **features/** config file is omitted or commented out, the default behavior will be used.

 You must disable weapons unused in your mod.
 Otherwise if your mod is lacking the resources for these weapons there will be a precache error.

 You also should disable unused monsters.
-Even if you don't use some non-standard monster on the mod maps, there can be some errors in console about missing cvars if skill cvars related to this monster are not present in skill.cfg.
+Even if you don't use some non-standard monster on the mod maps, there can be some errors in console about missing cvars if skill cvars related to this monster are not present in **skill.cfg**.

 ## Recommendations